 - Shave with the grain of the hair (i.e. against the lay of your cat’s fur).
 It will take longer than shaving against the grain but it reduces the risk of causing damage to their delicate skin.

 Once you’ve finished shaving, rinse your kitty thoroughly with lukewarm water to remove all traces of soap and cream.
 Leave them until they’re completely dry before letting them out into normal areas where they’ll be near carpeted surfaces that could cause them to lick and ingest the shaving cream.

-Do not apply any products containing oil such as olive oil, baby oil, mineral oils.
-These cause Persian cat’s coats to become greasy which leads to mats and dirt tinting their white fur yellow over time.
+Do not apply any products containing oil, such as olive oil, baby oil, or mineral oils.
+These cause Persian cat’s coats to become greasy, which leads to mats and dirt tinting their white fur yellow over time.

 What post-shaving care is required?